0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/validators/validator-requirements.md

 If the choice is to send to community wallets, an algorithm is used based on the time-weighted donations to those wallets.
 In practice, community wallets that receive the most donations (autopay or direct) will also receive a greater share of the recycled burns.

 The details are here: https://github.com/OLSF/libra/blob/main/ol/documentation/accounts/match_burn.md

+Note: If a validator does not have the funds to pay the 'Cost to Exist' fee, it will NOT affect the qualification into the the active set.
+The validator is graced.